 It’s rare for students to score a perfect 1600 on the SAT on their first try.
-However, you can always improve your overall SAT score from one test date to the next, as long as you have a plan and put in the hard work to follow it.
-Here are 10 SAT score improvement tips that you can use when both studying for the test and on test day itself.
+However, you can always improve your overall SAT score from one test date to the next as long as you have a plan and put in the hard work to follow it.
+Here are 10 SAT score improvement tips you can use when studying for the test and on test day itself.

 1. Start studying immediately after a test